BisratJ/requirement-analysis/README.md

 ## Acceptance Criteria

-Acceptance Criteria are a set of predefined conditions that must be met for a feature to be accepted by stakeholders.
-They ensure clarity between developers and stakeholders and help verify functionality.
+Acceptance Criteria are clear, specific conditions that a feature must meet to be accepted by the stakeholder or client.
+They define "done" and ensure both developers and stakeholders are aligned on expectations.

-**Example: Checkout Feature Acceptance Criteria**
+**Example – Checkout Feature:**
-- The user must be logged in to access the checkout page.
+- The user must be logged in to initiate checkout.
-- The checkout process must display a summary of booking details.
+- A summary of the booking should be displayed before confirmation.
-- The payment gateway must confirm a successful transaction before finalizing the booking.
+- The system must verify payment success before finalizing the booking.
-- A confirmation email must be sent to the user upon successful booking.
+- A confirmation email should be sent after a successful transaction.

 ---

 ## License

-This repository is part of a learning project for understanding Requirement Analysis and is intended for educational purposes.
+This repository is part of a learning project on Requirement Analysis and is intended for educational use.